Thursday, March 22, 2012

 So....why isn't this on DVD yet?

 No earthly idea why here, if anything I think it was ahead of its time--save for the soundtrack and especially Peters' threads.
 Franklin (whose other plays include THE PRODIGAL SISTER and CHRISTCHILD) expressed frustration with the Hollywood version of her best-known play, and has yet to write for the big screen again.
-Since it was never released on VHS either, it may be a dispute over the rights, a common holdup.
+Since it was never released on VHS either, it may be a dispute over music rights, a common holdup.

 Why it should be on DVD:

 A wonderful opportunity to see a filmed version of Franklin's best-known work, and some truly unsung (at least in cinema circles) talents in front of the camera as well.
 Pettit has been a stage stalwart for four decades, but BLACK GIRL remains her only film to date.
 With the difficult task of keeping the most vicious character from caricature, Edwards is at her very best.
 She only appeared in 8 films (including WHICH WAY IS UP? and SISTER, SISTER) before her untimely death in 1988.
 Stubbs (THE LANDLORD) also had a distinguished theatre career but appeared in only three other feature films, and Greene's sole big screen appearance after BLACK GIRL was a small part in LEADBELLY.